regno-node/regno/README.md

 - Phoenix LiveView frontend
 - Elixir backend for interacting with monerod RPC, and storing historical data in sqlite
 - bash for all setup scripts
-- Nginx to sit in front of all web stuff
-- Fail2ban to sit in front of all exposed network stuff

 # Licensing
 - MIT